AlexAdvent/django-authentication/README.md

 # Django Restframework Authentication REST API.

-This repository is the of Assignment.
+This repository is the part of Celetel Assignment.

 REST api for the User Sign up, Login, update password, forgot password, forgot, reset password, Email Validation with custom user model.